 Loading the Image Dataset

-Load the Indian food image dataset directly from the Hub:
+We load the Indian food image dataset directly from the Hub:

 from datasets import load_dataset